 These jerky strips are mainly medium in size, and sliced borderline thick.
 The texture is dry, sliced against the grain, and requires a fair amount of effort to chew.
 There are visible signs of fat that enhance the natural beef flavor to a degree.
 The aroma is mainly of vinegar and red wine.

 The first tastes detected are a mild saltiness, light sweetness and garlic levels, lime, plus a significant level of vinegar.
 The acidity from the vinegar is a distraction, and takes away from other flavors such as the chili, lime, and natural beef flavor.
-In fact, there is not much natural beef flavor present at all drowned out by the acidity.
+In fact, there is not much natural beef flavor present at all, where it is drowned out by the acidity.
 While a moderate level of a citrusy flavor is present, it is not exactly a well defined lime flavor, again for the same reason of acidity.

 A chili flavor is present, but at inconsistent levels from strip to strip.
 The heat level can hit a 2 out of 5 on the heat scale, to almost barely noticeable.